robotMonkeyButler/robotMonkeyButler.github.io/_pages/about.md

 Previously, I worked under the guidance of <a href='https://angelicaiaviles.wordpress.com/'> Prof. Angelica Aviles-Rivero </a> at Cambridge University and Tsinghua University YMSC.
 I acted as an undergraduate research assistant in <a href='https://xiong-group.com/'> WiSe Lab</a> advised by <a href='https://xiong-group.com/people/'>Prof. Ze Xiong</a> from Sept.
 2023 to Sept.
 2024.
 I also interned at Shanghai AI Laboratory, focusing on large language models application.

+This page is still under development.
+You can find me on [LinkedIn](https://www.linkedin.com/in/zhaoyining/)